nickbarrett645/thm-blog/src/blogs/day-20.md

 `<!DOCTYPE note [ <!ELEMENT note (to,from,heading,body)> <!ELEMENT to (#PCDATA)> <!ELEMENT from (#PCDATA)> <!ELEMENT heading (#PCDATA)> <!ELEMENT body (#PCDATA)> ]>`

-whihc would lead to an xml document like the following be valid:
+which would lead to an xml document like the following be valid:
 >`<?xml version="1.0" encoding="UTF-8"?>`
 >
 >`<!DOCTYPE note SYSTEM "note.dtd">`